Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Computation in Networks of Known Size

+According to our algorithm, $\mathcal V_{t+1}$ is further chopped if its height exceeds $2n-2$ levels.
+Due to \cref{l:chop}, the last $\ell_{t+1}$ levels of the resulting vista correctly represent the most recent $\min\{\ell_{t}+1,2n-2\}=\ell_{t+1}$ levels, as desired.
+This completes the induction.

+Therefore, after $t\geq 2n-2$ rounds, all agents hold vistas of the history tree of the most recent $2n-2$ communication rounds.
+It follows that from round $2n-2$ onward, all agents consistently return the correct output.

-The algorithm is finite-state because every (non-initial) state always consists of $O(n)$ levels of a view.
-If this view is correct, its size is $O(n^3\log n)$ bits.
-If the view is not correct and exceeds $O(n^3\log n)$ bits in size, the algorithm can chop it until it is sufficiently small. \end{proof}
+The algorithm is finite-state because after each round every state consists of a vista with $O(n)$ levels whose encoding satisfies the prescribed size bound.
+If this vista is correct, its size is $O(n^3\log n)$ bits.
+An encoding that exceeds this bound is discarded by the validation step. \end{proof}

 The stabilization time of this algorithm is asymptotically optimal, since a lower bound of $2n-O(1)$ rounds was proved in~\cite{DVdisc}, even for algorithms that are not self-stabilizing.